 In February 2021, the Company entered into a lease agreement for laboratory and office space (the Industry Lease) with Industry Office SLC, LLC (the landlord).
 In March 2023, the Company sent a letter to the landlord detailing numerous construction delays and irregularities, deficiencies and deviations from applicable structural drawings and/or non-conforming conditions with applicable building codes.
 On June 23, 2023, the landlord filed a lawsuit against the Company (Industry Office SLC, LLC v.
 Recursion Pharmaceuticals, Inc., Case No. 230904627) in the Third District Court for Salt Lake County, State of Utah (the Court), alleging anticipatory repudiation and breach of contract.
 The Plaintiff seeks monetary damages and attorney's fees.
-As of June 30, 2024, the Company had no liability recorded for these events as an unfavorable outcome was not probable.
+As of September 30, 2024, the Company had no liability recorded for these events as an unfavorable outcome was not probable.

-In connection with the Industry Lease, in September 2023, the Company filed claims in the Court against the landlord alleging, among other things, breach of contract and fraudulent misrepresentation (the Counterclaims).
-In October 2023, the landlord filed an answer and denied the Company's allegations asserted in the Counterclaims.
+In connection with the Industry Lease, in September 2023, the Company filed counterclaims in the Court against the landlord alleging, among other things, breach of contract and fraudulent misrepresentation (the Counterclaims).
+Also in September 2023, the Court dismissed the landlord's complaint without prejudice.
+In October 2023, the landlord filed an amended complaint and also an answer to Recursion's Counterclaims, denying the Company's allegations.
 The Company and the landlord are currently engaged in discovery.
-The Company is unable to estimate the possible amount or range of amounts associated with the Counterclaims.
+In September 2024, the Court granted Recursion's motion to amend its Counterclaims to assert claims for alter ego and agency liability against several allegedly controlling parent companies associated with the landlord.
+The Company is presently unable to estimate the possible amount or range of damages associated with the Counterclaims, as expert discovery associated with these issues has not yet occurred.